On sufficient conditions for spanning structures in dense graphs

 \subsection{Remarks on frameworks}

 We reflect briefly about our definition of Hamilton frameworks, robustness and our main results.

-Firstly, unlike for Hamilton cycles, searching for Hamilton frameworks is computationally tractable (see Appendix~\ref{sec:complexity}).
+Firstly, unlike for Hamilton cycles, searching for Hamilton frameworks is computationally tractable (see \cref{sec:complexity}).
 This indicates, on a theoretical level, that Hamilton frameworks are `simpler' structures.
-It is moreover conceivable, that the proofs of \cref{thm:main-powham} and~\ref{thm:main-bandwidth} lead to efficient algorithms for constructing spanning structures given a robust framework as an input (see Section~\ref{sec:conclusion}).
+It is moreover conceivable, that the proofs of \cref{thm:main-powham,thm:main-bandwidth} lead to efficient algorithms for constructing spanning structures given a robust framework as an input (see \cref{sec:conclusion}).

-Secondly, it is not hard to see that in a Hamilton framework, every vertex has at least one linked edge.
-One could suspect that in robust framework every vertex has many linked edges.
-However, we were only able prove this when $\cH=K_k(G)$. \begin{proposition}[Linked edges] For $k \in \NATS$ and $\mu > 0$ there are $0 < \mu' \leq \mu$ and $n_0 \in \NATS $ such that every $\fU$-partite $\mu$-proto-robust $k$-uniform (aperiodic/zero-free) Hamilton framework $(G, K_k(G))$ on $n \ge n_0$ vertices is $\mu'$-robust. \end{proposition} \cref{prop:linked-edges-for-free} is a simple consequence of the Graph Removal Lemma.
-Its proof can be found in Appendix~\ref{sec:linked-edges}.
+Secondly, it is not hard to see that in a $k$-uniform Hamilton framework $(G,\cH)$ of sufficiently large order, every vertex is linked to at least one edge of the tight component of $K_k(G)$ that contains $\cH$.
+One could suspect that in a proto-robust framework every vertex has many linked edges.
+However, we were only able to prove this when $\cH=K_k(G)$. \begin{proposition}[Linked edges] For $k \in \NATS$ and $\mu > 0$ there are $0 < \mu' \leq \mu$ and $n_0 \in \NATS $ such that every $\fU$-partite $\mu$-proto-robust $k$-uniform (aperiodic/zero-free) Hamilton framework $(G, K_k(G))$ on $n \ge n_0$ vertices is $\mu'$-robust. \end{proposition} \cref{prop:linked-edges-for-free} is a simple consequence of the Graph Removal Lemma.
+Its proof can be found in \cref{sec:linked-edges}.

 Thirdly, there are interesting graphs $G$ in which $K_k(G)$ contains a tight Hamilton cycle but is not tightly connected.
-It is furthermore very convenient for our proofs to allow that $\cH \subset K_k(G)$ must not be tightly connected itself (see \cref{sec:inseparable}).
+It is thus very convenient for our proofs to allow that $\cH \subset K_k(G)$ must not be tightly connected itself (see \cref{sec:inseparable}).

 Next, we note that `being a robust Hamilton framework' is stronger than `robustly having a Hamilton framework', by which we mean having \emph{some} framework after the edge and vertex deletion.
-This stricter assumption is necessary, as there are graphs with the latter property which are not Hamiltonian (see Appendix~\ref{sec:fragile-frameworks}).
+This stricter assumption is necessary, as there are graphs with the latter property which do not contain the corresponding powers of cycles (see \cref{sec:fragile-frameworks}).

 Finally, it is possible to relax Hamilton frameworks to almost perfect fractional matchings.
 More precisely, \cref{thm:main-powham,thm:main-bandwidth} remain valid if for $\rho \geq 0$ small enough with respect to $\beta,z,k,\Delta,\mu$, we require that $\cH$ has a fractional matching of size at least $(1-\rho)v(G)/k$.
 If $\rho >0$, we need as a further assumption that every vertex of $G$ lies in an edge of $\cH$, which is implicit when $\rho =0$.